-The Crane Association of WA (Inc.) “CAWA” is a service organisation dedicated to representing companies which own, operate, hire, manufacture and market mobile cranes.
+The Crane Association of WA (Inc.) “CAWA” is a service organisation dedicated to representing companies which own, operate, hire, manufacture, service and market mobile cranes.
 It was formed in August 1989 and is the successor body to the crane division of the West Australian Road Transport Association.
-CAWA is a professionally run association with secretariat services and is a state member organisation of the Crane Industry Council of Australia based in Melbourne.
+In 2016 CAWA voted to join the National body CICA and today we are known as CICAWA effective as of the 1st January 2017.

 The association is the voice of the industry and has an impressive record of achievements including:

 - the introduction of 24 hour travel of eligible cranes which significantly increased crane utilisation and productivity;

 - 12T per axle for All Terrains;

 - Class 1 MRD Statewide permits;